 The temperature around 70 F (20 C) is optimum for gardenias, at this temperature flower buds are formed.
 Fluctuation in temperature damages the flower buds or they may take more time to bloom.

 The temperature around 60 F – 85 F (15 C – 30 C) is ideal for its growth.
 Below 20 F (- 7 C) the plant faces substantial damage.
 Also, exposure to harsh afternoon sun in tropics, especially in summer can burn the leaves.

 Also Read: How to Make a Small Fragrant Garden

 Gardenia Plant Care

-Repot your gardenia plant in every 2-3 years in late winter or early spring.
-While repotting, you don’t need to prune the roots as they are fine and shallow and pruning them can cause root damage.
+Repot your gardenia plant every 2-3 years in late winter or early spring.
+While repotting, you don’t need to prune the roots as they are fine and shallow, and pruning them can cause root damage.

 Generally, for gardenia, acidic fertilizers are used.
 You can find special fertilizer for gardenia in any garden store or online.
 You can also fertilize it with azalea fertilizer.

 The application of Epsom salt once a month during the growing season is also essential for the proper growth of gardenia.
 Acidic soil is the key to growing gardenias successfully.
 If your soil is not acidic, add sulfur to change the pH level.